 This package includes a deferral of principal and interest payments for up to six months on loans that are secured by a mortgage, for those whose incomes have been affected by the economic disruption from COVID-19.
 More details are in the 27 March 2020 media release from the NZ Bankers' Association.

-Solvent small and medium-sized businesses affected by the COVID-19 crisis may be eligible for short-term credit of up to $500,000 to ease their financial stress.
-Loans are being provided by banks under the Business Finance Guarantee Scheme to those businesses with a turnover of up to $80 million per annum.
-The loans will be for a maximum of three years and are expected to be provided by the banks at competitive, transparent rates.
+Solvent businesses affected by the COVID-19 crisis may be eligible for bank loans of up to $5 million, depending on the individual circumstances of a business.
+Loans may be provided by approved banks under the Business Finance Guarantee Scheme to those businesses that have annual revenue of up to $200 million.
+The loans will be for a maximum of five years and are expected to be provided by the banks at competitive, transparent rates.
 Specific information about the Business Finance Guarantee Scheme is available from this government website.

 The Government has also introduced an IRD administered loan scheme called the Small Business Cash Flow Loan Scheme.
 This scheme does not involve the banks.
 More information about the Small Business Cash Flow Loan Scheme can be found here.